arian/arian.github.io/source/_posts/reactive.md

 reacts on the input.

 When some NAND gates are *wired* together, complete ALUs (Arithmetic Logic Units), or even processors, can be built.
-At some point those logic networks become too difficult to create manually by just creating and solving some Karnaugh maps.
-That is why certain tools are created, to simulate and program logical networks.
+At some point, those logic networks become too difficult to create manually by just creating and solving some Karnaugh maps.
+That is why certain tools are created, to simulate, synthesize and program logical networks.
 One of those is *VHDL*, which is a Hardware Description Language.
 How it works is pretty similar to physically wiring components together.

 ## VHDL

 In VHDL a component like a NAND consists out of two parts.
 The first part is called the `ENTITY`, where the input and output ports are defined.
 The second part is the `ARCHITECTURE`, or usually called the behavior.
 This defines the logic of the component.
+For example see this implementation of an `AND`
+gate:

 ```
 -- this is the entity